 Sex organs; Hormonal normaliser.
 Antispasmodic.

 Chinese Angelica is a female tonic and highly estrogenic, but European & North American Angelica is not.
 The way that it works on the liver & blood however has a similar effect on women’s hormones through a different mechanism.
 By warming & moving the blood, it is used for restoring uterine & female reproductive balance.
 For women with excess bleeding or amenorrhea.
 Weakness or cramping during menses.
 Especially for middle aged women with full figures with cysts, blood stagnation or excess bleeding.
 Or for a man with prostate problems.

 Can be used for the beginnings stages of fever to warm the body, increase circulation, increase sweating.
 The North American peoples use Angelica ‘on the rocks' in sweat lodges, vaporised to open the skin, bring the circulation to the surface, and open the mind.
 Sweat lodges teach that perspiring flushes the fluids.

 For arthritic joints, gout, or stiffness associated with the cold, the oils lubricate & rebuild.
 Oily plants are nutritive in effect.
 For calming muscular cramps, spasms, nerve problems or epilepsy through working on the nervous system & cells.
 For treating atrophy we use herbs with fixed oils which increase cellular membrane nutrition, aiding in the transfer of hormones through the body.
 This also gives you great skin!
 By rebuilding fatty tissues around nerves swathes & cartilage, nervous tension to the body is decreased.

 For treating lipoma (benign fatty tumors)

 To stop alcohol or tobacco cravings (reducing nervous tension & the bitter flavours block the taste buds)

-An additive to the traditional Absinthe brew, a Swiss herbal wormwood liquor with prophylactic effects.
+An additive to the traditional Absinthe brew, a Swiss herbal medicine wormwood liquor with prophylactic effects.